A- A+

 The creation of this committee was necessary in Nice, as it enables young Armenians on the Côte d'Azur to get together and meet each other.
 As Nice is an attractive city for many young working people, we noticed that our network of young professionals included not only people from Nice, but also Armenians from other French cities and even other countries.

 Since 2021, Alina Alman has been Chair of both UGAB Nice and the Young Professionals (YP) committee in Nice.
 This "AGBU child" has always been committed to the organization through her participation in various programs, and has succeeded in breathing new life into Nice's Armenian community.
-More than ever, Aline and her team want to unite young people around networking events, but also through the programs AGBU offers worldwide.
+More than ever, Alina and her team want to unite young people around networking events, but also through the programs AGBU offers worldwide.

 How did you get involved with AGBU and why were you drawn to the organization?